coala/coala/docs/Developers/Review.rst

 For the Reviewers
 -----------------

+-  Check the commit message.
+-  Read and try to understand the code.
+If something looks ineffective or bug prone, leave a comment.
+   If in doubt, let the code-writer explain his though process to understand it.
 -  Generated code is not intended to be reviewed.
 Instead rather try to verify that the generation was done right.
 The commit message should expose that.